nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Fort Dragonia

   * Head up the elevator, and head to the top of the fort.
 There's a small path going to the last teleporter go through that path.
+  * Once inside the temple, head to the center and start mashing
-  * Cutscene 1:45 (You'll get Serge back here, but you'll have to mash before he starts)
+  * Cutscene 1:45
   * Menu - Equip
     * Serge
       * Dragoon's Gauntlet - Dragoon's Gauntlet - Power Seal